jacobmohl/cakelist/README.md

 - [ ] #S7 As a system, I want to clean up cake request items calculated on the likelihood of the chances for the individual request to be delivered, to minimize the amount of undelivered cake requests items.

 ### Business language
-- 👪 Team
+👪 Team : Where multiple users can be added do.
-- 👱 User
+👱 User : Who can assign og be assigned cake requests.
-- 🍰 Cake request
+🍰 Cake request : A request to bake/buy cake for the team for a reason.
-- 🚦 Cake request status (Not confirmed, confirmed, delivered, canceled)
-- 📝 Cake request reason
+🚦 Cake request status (Not confirmed, confirmed, delivered, canceled) 📝 Cake request reason : The reason for the cake request.
-- 🗳️ Vote on cake request
-- 🔔 Notification to user
+🗳️ Vote on cake request : Users in a team can vote on reqeusts for make it eligible 🔔 Notification to user : Users can get several notifications (ex. when he/she is assigned a request, new vote ect.)

 ### Business logic requirement